William Green (former slave)

 William Green (c.
 1814 – 1895) was an African-American slave in the United States, who escaped from slavery and later wrote a narrative of his life as a slave.
 His narrative was published in 1853.

 Childhood

-Green was born in Oxford Neck, Maryland.
+Green was born in Oxford Neck (near Oxford), Maryland.
 He was born three months before his mother was freed and so was a slave by birth.
 At the death of his mother's old mistress, he became the property of Mr. Nicholas Singleton.
 Mr. Singleton was planning to go to New Orleans and was going to take the young Green with him.
 Green's mother did not want him to go that far south, so she managed to convince Mr. Singleton to sell Green to Edward Hamilton, a man who Green described in his narrative as: "... one of those quiet, peaceable kind of people, who mind their own business, and let other people's alone."
 Green came into Mr. Hamilton's possession at the age of 8.